niutech/chrome-devtools-sidebar/README.md

 Bookmarks, History, Website DevTools Sidebar Panel
 ==================================================

-This Google Chrome extension shows Bookmarks, History, any Website or Google Search in Chrome Developer Tools Panels.
+This Google Chrome extension shows Bookmarks, History, any Website or Google Search as Chrome Developer Tools Panels.
 It can be docked to the right, making a real sidebar.

 To open it, right click anywhere on a web page and choose _Inspect Element_ or click _Ctrl-Shift-I_ to open Chrome DevTools, then click the ⋮ button to show the popup and choose the right _Dock side_ button.
 Then go to the _Bookmarks_, _History_ or _Website_ panel on top.